Technology Entrepreneurship and Innovation in Israel

 Business School Scholarship

-Scholarships may be available for study abroad programs.
+Scholarships are available for study abroad programs.
 Consult the Center for Global Business Studies website for more information on study abroad scholarships for business students.